 "The first thing we need to know is where mosquitoes breed and how they live their life cycles," said Donna Odom, Charleston County Mosquito Control Superintendent.
-"Mosquitoes carry diseases including West Nile Virus, Dengue Fever, Malaria, Eastern Equine Encephalitis and Heartworms.
-The Public has to be an integral part of our fight against mosquito-borne diseases."
+"Mosquitoes carry diseases including West Nile virus, dengue fever, malaria, Eastern equine encephalitis virus and heartworms.
+The public has to be an integral part of our fight against mosquito-borne diseases."